RobertoValli/academic_website/content/repo_ignore/polls_support/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "The Day After: The Bandwagon Effect of Electoral Outcomes"
+title: "Jumping Ship or on the Bandwagon?
+The Effect of Electoral Defeat on Party Preferences"
 subtitle: ""
 summary: "With Massimo Troncone"
 authors: